almachelouche/middleman/content/email/PH/repurchase/017/All.md

 [[module]]
 path='email_modules/preheader'

-	preheader = '''Ford is having its Year-End Sale!
-Which means it might be time to get yourself a brand new Ford before the year ends.'''
+	preheader = '''We hope you enjoy being a proud Ford owner just as much as we enjoy having you be a part of our Ford family!'''

 [[module]] #Header Logo
 path='email_modules/header/logo'